Skip to main content | Tel: 028 9042 7788 | Text Relay: 18001 028 9042 7788 | servicesadmin@prrt.org

 Mrs Larmour is an experienced executive leader, with over 31 years’ service in UK policing, leaving in 2017 as Assistant Chief Constable, in England’s second largest force, West Midlands Police, having significantly contributed to the one of the largest UK policing transformations.
 Previously she served over 28 years policing Northern Ireland from July 1986, as an officer in the Royal Ulster Constabulary GC and then the Police Service of Northern Ireland.
 She was Head of the NI Police College, has a BSc (Hons) Degree in Policing and Police Studies, graduated top performer on the National Strategic Command Course and has completed the FBI Law Enforcement Executive Leadership Programme.

-Dr Carol Ackah (Board Member)
+Dr Julie Aiken (Board Member)

 Mrs Bernie McCrory MBE (Board Member)